 Another is the classic "The Art of Mixing" by David Gibson.
 This book helped me "see" tracks in my mixes in three-dimensional space between my speakers.
 A properly positioned speaker pair and decently treated room are required for the spatial effects of studio monitors to work, however.
 The book also has a trippy video accompaniment that can be seen here.

 Feel free to ask questions and start discussions in the comments section below.

 About the Author and Contributors

 Here are the key people and sources involved in this guide's production - click on linked names for information about their music industry backgrounds.

 Lead Author & Researcher

-An audio engineer of nearly 20 years who specializes in rock and metal recordings, he also plays guitar and produces original music for his band and other content creators.
+I've been an audio engineer for 20 years specializing in rock and metal recordings, and also I play guitar and produce original music for my band and other content creators.

 Aside from endlessly window shopping and watching hours of gear reviews for leisure, he enjoys playing competitive FPS games, MMORPGs and caring for his 5 cats.
 He is primarily influenced by guitarists like Kurt Ballou and Paul Gilbert.
 His favorite pieces of gear are his Ibanez RG550RFR, Orange Brent Hinds Terror amplifier and EQD Acapulco Gold fuzz.